seamplex/feenox/doc/sds.md

 Syntax highlighitng of input files in GUI and cloud-friendly text editors
 :::

 The ultimate goal of FeenoX is to solve mathematical equations that are hard to solve with pencil and paper.
 In particular, to integrate differential equations (recall that the first usable computer was named ENIAC, which stands for Electronic Numerical Integrator and Computer).
 The input file format was designed as to how to ask the _computer_ what to _compute_.
 The syntax, based on keywords and alphanumerical arguments was chosen as to sit in the middle of the purely binary numerical system employed by digital computers^[Analog and quantum computers are out of the scope.] and the purely linguistical nature of human communication.
 The rationale behind its design is that an average user can peek a FeenoX input file and tell what it is asking the computer to compute, as already illustrated for the [NAFEMS\ LE10 problem](https://www.seamplex.com/feenox/examples/#nafems-le10-thick-plate-pressure-benchmark) in @fig:nafems-le10-problem-input.
-Even if the input files are created by a computer and not by a human, the code used to create a human-friendly input file will be human-friendlier than a code that writes only zeroes and ones as its output (that will become the input of another one following the Unix _rule of composition_ @sec:composition).
+Even if the input files are created by a computer and not by a human, the code used to create a human-friendly input file will be human-friendlier than a code that writes only zeroes and ones as its output (that will become the input of another one following the Unix _rule of composition_ @sec:unix-composition).
 As an exercise, compare the input file in @fig:nafems-le10-problem-input (or in @fig:highlighting) with the inputs files used by other open source FEA solvers shown in appendix @sec:le10-other.